 This is essentially what any decent jump program trains your body to do.

-TTS basically refers to the time it takes to stabilise the body after a load such as pre-jump is loaded through it.
+TTS basically refers to the time it takes to stabilize the body after a load such as pre-jump is loaded through it.

-A shorter TTS time has been correlated with an improvement in jump height in a number of scientific expriments.
+A shorter TTS time has been correlated with an improvement in jump height in a number of scientific experiments.

 To paint a picture in your mind of TTS in play in a real life scenario imagine this...

 Picture a gym with 2 x 40 cm high plyometric boxes set-up.

 On top of one box is NBA star Lebron James on the other is your grandma.

 They are both asked to step off the box and as soon as they hit the ground jump up as high as possible.

 As you can imagine Lebron would spring up almost instantly as opposed to your grandma who would probably crumble and shake upon impact with little energy left to complete the jump.

 Lebron is able to harness the energy due to his more stable and optimized nervous system.